 The band has developed a highly distinguished international profile with encouraging results.
 Since 1997 the band has made a biennial trip to Scotland to compete in the World Championships, and peaked with a ranking of 9th in the world.
 In addition, the band was invited to perform at the renowned Internationale Celtique Festival, Lorient, France in 2003.

 The Band enjoys a growing reputation as a concert band.
 The two key factors of innovation and musicality influence the bands concert format leading to a staunch local following and increasing interest in other centres and overseas.
-A number of players have also competed successfully in solo events.

 In 2002 the band produced its debut studio album “The Calling”, showcasing homegrown talents reflective of the highest international standards.
 This was followed in 2009 by the second studio album “Twelve Thousand Miles” – the distance between New Zealand and Scotland, and also the distance many of our ancestors travelled over 150 years ago in search of a new life.

 The Number Two band competes in Grade Three and has also had numerous successes in recent seasons, including first place in the 2020 National Championships in Invercargill.
+Although placing third at the 2021 Nationals the drum corps took out the Champion Grade 3 drumming title.

 The Juvenile Youth Development Band is the training ground for Manawatu’s other two bands.
 The band is tutored by members of the higher graded bands.